ezzra/isolated-files/README.md

 #/folder2/file4.txt
 ```

-- there is a distinction between source
+- there is a distinction between source and target folders, so `file3.txt` is not in `folder2` but that doesn't matter
 - you can use multiple source or target folders (just `--target folder2 --target folder3`)
 - you can also use an ssh folder for example `--source myserver:folder1` where _myserver_ must be configured as host in ssh config